t4upl/java-streams-workshop/README.md

 ## Introduction

 This repository contains materials for Java Streams API workshops.
-This repository can be use either as private study or to organize workshop.
+This repository can be used either as private study or to organize workshops.
 In case you decide to use content of this repository to organize the workshops the following information are true.
 The aim of the workshop is to introduce Java developers to Java Streams API from Java 8.
 Materials contain:
- - Powerpoint presentation with theoretical introduction
+ - Presentation with theoretical introduction
  - Cheat sheet
- - Pamphlet with model of objects use in exercises
+ - Pamphlet with model of objects used in exercises
- - Programming exercises(katas) to be solved during workshops.
+ - Programming exercises (katas) to be solved during workshops.

 Workshops can be organized either with normal or extended scope.
 Normal scope involves presentation + solving BasicTest class and would take about 4h.
 Extended scope involves presentation + solving BasicTest, AdvancedOneTest, AdvancedTwoTest classes and can take up to 7h.
 Normal scope should be enough for newcomers to Java Streams to tackle day-to-day problems.
 Extended scope involves topics on how to make using streams clearer.
 It is a bunch of nice-to-knows.
 While not critical for delivery using features from extended scope can improve code quality.
+Workshops should be limited to 8 people, excluding speaker.

 ## Contents